cakephp/phinx/docs/namespaces.rst

 4) That's it, you're ready to go, to create a migration simply run: *$ phinx create CreateUsersTable [--path ./src/FoorBar/db/migrations]*

-    - If multiple paths are configued, but none provided with the --path flag, you will be prompted for which path to use.
+    - If multiple paths are configured, but none provided with the --path flag, you will be prompted for which path to use.

 Did you run into an issue?
 --------------------------

-- Due to the way the migrations are created, it is imposible to generate a migration in the *global* namespace with a classname that is the same as a migration in a user-defined namespace.
+- Due to the way the migrations are created, it is impossible to generate a migration in the *global* namespace with a class-name that is the same as a migration in a user-defined namespace.